External diffusion limited aggregation on a spanning-tree-weighted random planar map: Liouville quantum gravity and the one-sided mated-CRT map

 See Figure~\ref{fig-mated-crt-map}, left, for an illustration of Definition~\ref{def-mated-CRT}.
 The graph is called the one-sided mated-CRT map because it can be viewed as a discretized mating of a pair of continuum random trees (CRTs) associated to the two one-sided Brownian motions.
 It can be constructed from the more commonly used two-sided mated-CRT map by restricting to vertices in $\ep\BB N$.
 Definition~\ref{def-mated-CRT} defines the mated-CRT map as a graph, but it is easy to see that it also has a natural structure as a planar map with infinite boundary: this follows, e.g., from the discussion just after Definition~\ref{gdef}.
-The boundary consists of the vertices $x\in \ep\BB N$ for which either $L$ or $R$ attains a running minimum in the time interval $[x-\ep,x]$.
 One should think of Definition~\ref{def-mated-CRT} as a semi-continuous analog of the Mullin bijection.
-Indeed, in the setting of the Mullin bijection, the condition for two triangles of $Q\cup T \cup T^*$ to share an edge is~\eqref{eqn-inf-adjacency} with $(\mcl L , \mcl R)$ in place of $(L, R)$ (this is explained carefully in~\cite[Section 3.1]{ghs-map-dist}).
+Indeed, it is easy to see that in the setting of the Mullin bijection, the condition for two triangles of $Q\cup T \cup T_*$ to share an edge is a discrete analog of~\eqref{eqn-inf-adjacency} with $(\mcl L , \mcl R)$ in place of $(L, R)$; see, e.g.,~\cite[Proposition 3.3]{ghs-map-dist}.

 The connection between the graph just defined and the theory of LQG that will give us our second definition of the one-sided mated-CRT map is a special case of a framework developed in \cite{wedges} for identifying SLE-decorated LQG surfaces as canonical embeddings of mated CRT pairs.
-It follows from their work that the one-sided mated-CRT map is isomorphic to the graph defined by a particular discretization of an SLE$_8$-decorated $Q$-quantum wedge.
+It follows from the work of~\cite{wedges} that the one-sided mated-CRT map can be coupled to the graph defined by a particular discretization of an SLE$_8$-decorated $Q$-quantum wedge, with the coupling defined so that it yields a natural graph isomorphism between the two graphs.
 To describe this equivalence, we first define a more general class of graphs obtained by discretizing SLE$_8$-decorated $\sqrt{2}$-LQG surfaces (along with a natural notion of distance in such graphs), since our proofs will sometimes require this more general context.